Keeping Children Safe Online

 Please follow the below link to the NSPCC Net Aware Website, here you will find information regarding Social Networks.
 There are lots of useful tips to keep your child safe in today’s digital world.

 At home, sometimes children can be given unsupervised access to the Internet.
 It is important that you have appropriate parental controls set, which you can do through your internet service provider (ISP).

 Here are some tips and useful links to help you to keep your children safe online:

 - Explore e-safety sites – There are lots of links to useful e-safety sites for children.
 They are great fun to explore, so why not browse through them with your children?

-- Facebook / Bebo / Myspace – Many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.
-They do not offer the same levels of protection as Skoodle, allowing children to communicate with anyone.
+- Social Media Sites – Many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.

 - Keep your computer in a shared area – Talk to your child about what they are doing online and, if possible, set up your computer in a shared area at home so that you can all share in the wonderful sites that are available online.